Back to Top

 For many students, “recreational math” strikes them as an oxymoron.
 But it's grown in popularity as teachers see the results.
 By using recreational mathematics puzzles, many have more success in helping students understand and apply math concepts.

 The hope is that engagement with math puzzles will translate into the traditional coursework.
+When students feel less intimidated, they are more likely to persist through challenging material.
 To help teachers get started, here’s a list of puzzles that have proven successful for many teachers.

 Finding the Right Recreational Mathematics Puzzles